-Option Description TPM Information TPM Security i NOTE: The TPM menu is available only when the TPM module is installed.
-Enables you to control the reporting mode of the TPM.
+Option Description Enables you to control the reporting mode of the TPM.
 When set to Off, the presence of the TPM is not reported to the OS.
 When set to On, the presence of the TPM is reported to the OS.
 The TPM Security option is set to Off by default.
 When TPM 2.0 is installed, the TPM Security option is set to On or Off .
 This option is set to Off by default.
 TPM Information Indicates the type of Trusted Platform Module, if present.
 TPM Firmware Indicates the firmware version of the TPM.
-TPM Hierarchy Enables, or clears the storage and endorsement hierarchies.
-When set to Enabled and endorsement hierarchies can be used.
+TPM Hierarchy Enables, disables, or clears the storage and endorsement hierarchies.
+When set to Enabled , the storage and endorsement hierarchies can be used.
 When set to Disabled , the storage and endorsement hierarchies cannot be used.
 When set to Clear , the storage and endorsement hierarchies are cleared of any values, and then reset to Enabled .
 TPM Advanced Settings Specifies TPM Advanced Settings details.

-Table 48.
+Table 58.
 System Security details